-Introducing Scala and deployment of Scala for Big Data applications and Apache Spark analytics, Scala REPL, Lazy Values, Control Structures in Scala, Directed Acyclic Graph (DAG), First Spark Application Using SBT/Eclipse, Spark Web UI, Spark in Hadoop Ecosystem.
+Introduction and deployment of Scala for Big Data applications and Apache Spark analytics, Scala REPL, Lazy Values, Control Structures in Scala, Directed Acyclic Graph (DAG), first Spark application using SBT/Eclipse, Spark Web UI and Spark in Hadoop Ecosystem.

-The importance of Scala, the concept of REPL (Read Evaluate Print Loop), deep dive into Scala pattern matching, type interface, higher-order function, currying, traits, application space and Scala for data analysis
+The importance of Scala, the concept of REPL (Read Evaluate Print Loop), deep dive into Scala pattern matching, type interface, higher-order function, currying, traits, application space and Scala for data analytics

 Learning about the Scala Interpreter, static object timer in Scala and testing string equality in Scala, implicit classes in Scala, the concept of currying in Scala and various classes in Scala

 Learning about the Classes concept, understanding the constructor overloading, various abstract classes, the hierarchy types in Scala, the concept of object equality and the val and var methods in Scala

 Understanding sealed traits, wild, constructor, tuple, variable pattern and constant pattern

 Understanding traits in Scala, the advantages of traits, linearization of traits, the Java equivalent and avoiding of boilerplate code